New FOX8 series highlighting local heroes during coronavirus crisis

 Starting Monday, we are highlighting local heroes who are making sacrifices in their lives to help keep families fed, prepared and safe during the coronavirus crisis.

-We are asking FOX8 viewers to tell us about the heroes you encounter on this journey.
+We are asking FOX8 viewers to tell us about the heroes they encounter on this journey.

 If you have a hero you want to share with us, send us a picture of the person and a few sentences about them to heroes@wghp.com.